 • adequate skills and training, and

-• support for employment provided by TE Services or the local government pilot.
+• support for employment provided by employment services.

-A specialist at your local TE Office or the local government pilot will help you when you need information about your opportunities for finding work and keeping your job despite a disability or illness.
-Contact the TE Office or the local government pilot when considering the answers to the following questions:
+A service specialist at your regional employment service office will help you when you need information about your opportunities for finding work and keeping your job despite a disability or illness.
+Contact the employment official when considering the answers to the following questions:

 • What kind of work or education would suit me?